wenghengcong/LearnCollection/ReadSource/SDWebImage/README.md

 - WebP format from iOS 14/macOS 11.0 via [SDWebImageAWebPCoder](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#awebp-coder).
 For lower firmware, use coder plugin [SDWebImageWebPCoder](https://github.com/SDWebImage/SDWebImageWebPCoder)
 - JPEG-XL format from iOS 17/macOS 14.0 built-in.
 For lower firmware, use coder plugin [SDWebImageJPEGXLCoder](https://github.com/SDWebImage/SDWebImageJPEGXLCoder)
 - Support extendable coder plugins for new image formats like BPG, AVIF.
 And vector format like PDF, SVG.
 See all the list in [Image coder plugin List](https://github.com/SDWebImage/SDWebImage/wiki/Coder-Plugin-List)

+> 💡NOTE: For new user

+SDWebImage use [Coder Plugin System](https://github.com/SDWebImage/SDWebImage/wiki/Coder-Plugin-List) to support both Apple's built-in and external image format.
+For static image we always use Apple's built-in as fallback, but not for animated image.
+Currently (updated to 5.19.x version) we only register traditional animated format like GIF/APNG by default, without the modern format like AWebP/HEICS/AVIF, even on the latest firmware.

+If you want these animated image format support, simply register by yourself with one-line code, see more in [WebP Coder](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#awebp-coder) and [HEIC Coder](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#heic-coder)

+In future we will change this behavior by always registering all Apple's built-in animated image format, to make it easy for new user to integrate.

 ## Additional modules and Ecosystem